dangol429/AlgoBulls/README.md

 ## Overview

-Algo Bulls is a web application which works as a repilca of facebook.
+This is a web application which works as a repilca of facebook.
 Still there are alot of things that can be improved.
 I still might need 2-3 days to completely understand and work upon it .

 the deployed site: [Algo Bulls](https://algo-bulls2-n9oi.vercel.app/)